twilio/twilio-csharp/README.md

 Console.WriteLine(message.Sid);
 ```

+Examples on how to make rest calls with bearer token authentication is added [here][examples/BearerTokenAuthentication.md]

 ## Specify Region and/or Edge

 To take advantage of Twilio's [Global Infrastructure](https://www.twilio.com/docs/global-infrastructure), specify the target Region and/or Edge for the client: